-how optimize your diet for your insulin resistance
+How to optimize your diet for insulin resistance reversal

-Lately, I’ve seen a number of common themes come up at low carb conferences and online.
+Lately, I’ve seen a number of common themes come up at low carb conferences and online about insulin resistance reversal.
 The contentious questions tend to run along the lines of:

 - I did really well on a low carb diet initially, but my fat loss seems to have stalled.
 What gives?
 What should I do now?